Skip to main content

 Supertrend Indicator (SI) is a trend-following indicator based on Average True Range.
 The calculation of its single line combines trend detection and volatility.
 It can be used to detect changes in trend direction and to position stops.

-How to use
+How to Add the Indicator

 image-20260127-092146.png